letsencrypt/cp-cps/CPS.md

 ### 6.3.2 Certificate operational periods and key pair usage periods

-The lifetimes of ISRG Root CA certificates are specified in Section 1.1.
-Corresponding key pairs have the same lifetimes.
+The validity periods of ISRG Root, Intermediate, and Subscriber Certificates are profiled in Section 7 of this document.

-End-entity certificates issued by ISRG to Subscribers shall have a validity period less than 100 days.
+ISRG Root and Intermediate key pairs have lifetimes corresponding to their certificates.
 Subscriber key pairs may be re-used indefinitely provided that there is no suspicion or confirmation of Private Key compromise.

 ## 6.4 Activation data